o2as/ur-o2as/catkin_ws/src/o2as_moveit_config/README.md

 # How to use

-You can run the 3 robots in simulation via these commands. **Do not run this package on live robots yet!**
+You can run the 3 robots in simulation via these commands.

 Option A: Simple demo mode in MoveIt (best for checking simple robot instructions and if your path planning works).